leanprover/theorem_proving_in_lean4/type_classes.md

 on the order in which namespaces are opened.
 Instances declared in namespaces which are opened later are tried earlier.

-You can change the order that type classes instances are tried by assigning them a *priority*.
+You can change the order that type class instances are tried by assigning them a *priority*.
 When an instance is declared, it is assigned a default priority value.
 You can assign other priorities when defining an instance.
 The following example illustrates how this